 It is recommended to check with your local building department to make sure a gravel pad meets local building requirements for the intended use.
 Also, give your local utilities a call (811) before you begin any excavation and risk damage to the phone, cable, gas, water, and electricity lines on your property.

 Gravel pads are one of the most economical and inexpensive types of shed foundations out there.
 They drain much quicker than concrete pads.
 Additionally, a gravel pad helps to protect the runners of the shed from rotting and decaying.
 There are companies (like us) that specialize in professional shed foundation installation.
-(If you want to DIY your gravel shed foundation, check out our guide on how to build a gravel shed foundation.)
+(If you want to DIY your gravel shed foundation, check out our guide on how to build a gravel shed foundation and review our complete guide to shed footings.)

 Adding a new gazebo to your property is exciting, but it requires careful planning.
 A gravel pad makes a great gazebo foundation, as it allows water to drain away from the base of the gazebo.
 Gravel pads for gazebos are a relatively simple type of foundation and can be installed on any property.